 You're certain to add pizzazz to your dinner menu with this skillet Maple Glazed Salmon.
 Serve it over steamed rice with the vegetable of your choice, for a restaurant quality meal at your own kitchen table.

-Maple Glazed Salmon makes a Scrumptious Addition to your Seafood Menu
+Add Maple Glazed Salmon to Your Seafood Menu

 When you're looking for ways to incorporate easy meals into your dinner rotation, seafood can sometimes be overlooked.
 I was raised on old fashioned salmon patties that my Mom made with canned salmon from the pantry.
 I confess, I still love them.
 Salmon also makes a fabulous addition to a seafood chowder, not to mention salmon dip as an appetizer around the holidays.
 Salmon is an elegant dish that cooks quickly and one you'll pay top dollar for when dining out.